Using Liquibase with BigQuery

 OAuthType=1;

-Requires the options OAuthAccessToken, OAuthRefreshToken, OAuthClientId, and OAuthClientSecret in your url property.
-For example:
+Requires the options OAuthAccessToken, OAuthRefreshToken, OAuthClientId, and OAuthClientSecret in your Liquibase url property.

 ProjectId=myProject;